walmartlabs/concord-website/docs/plugins/oneops.md

 ## Components

-The OneOps task provides different methods to perform touch and update actions on components.
+The OneOps task provides methods to perform touch and update actions on component.

 <a name="touch"/>